 Section 1.
 The elected officers of the Local Union shall constitute the Local Union’s Executive Board and consist of the following: President, Vice President, Recording Secretary, Financial Secretary, Sergeant-at-Arms, Guide, and three (3) Trustees.
 All officers shall be elected at-large by a majority of votes cast, for three (3) year terms.

 Section 2.
-It shall be the duty of each elected Local Union official to fulfill her/his duties faithfully as provided in the International Constitution and Local Union Bylaws, and in implementation of Local Union Plans.
+It shall be the duty of each elected Local Union official to fulfill their duties faithfully as provided in the International Constitution and Local Union Bylaws, and in implementation of Local Union Plans.
 Local Union officers shall uphold the tradition of widespread member involvement and membership outreach, which has always been key to the strength of Local 4121.